bskoranga-coder/bskoranga.github.io/README.md

   </nav>

   <div class="opportunity-banner">
-    <p>I welcome motivated students interested in research and seeking internships in <strong>High Energy Physics</strong> or <strong>Neutrino Physics</strong>.
+    <p>I welcome motivated students interested in research and seeking internships in <strong>High Energy Physics</strong> or <strong>Neutrino Physics</strong> within our Neutrino Physics Group at Kirori Mal College.
 Students with strong curiosity and commitment to theoretical or phenomenological work are encouraged to get in touch.</p>
     <a href="mailto:bskoranga@kmc.du.ac.in" class="email-link">📧 bskoranga@kmc.du.ac.in</a>
   </div>